Is this a hot cup of tea? Or the power supply for the computer of the future?

 Max piloted the motorcycle-and-sidecar rig up an embankment and onto the dirt maintenance road that ran along the superhighway.
 Linda giggled and clapped her hands.
 It always made her laugh when the rig heeled over precariously.
 He had to smile at her infantile joy, despite the sweat rolling down his spine as he wrestled with the handlebars to prevent the overloaded rig from tumbling down the hill and onto the roadway strewn with immobile vehicles.

-Chapter 35 podcast with roboreader Sangeeta.
+Listen to the Chapter 35 podcast with roboreader Sangeeta.

 The motorcycle was archaic, a motorized dinosaur from before the days of GPS, stability control, and basic safety equipment.
 But at least it worked, chugging along slowly and relentlessly, unlike the millions of modern vehicles that had depended on their networked processors for everything from climate control to automated guidance, and which now sat moldering on the roads.